Bloomington-Babysitting-Co-op/clerk-frontend/README.md

    ```
    npm i -D wrangler@latest
    ```
+3. Modify `public\js\config.js` to point at the desired backend (remote or local)
-3. Start the local development server
+4. Start the local development server
    ```
    npx wrangler pages dev public
    ```
-4. Open a browser to http://localhost:8788 to view the application
+5. Open a browser to http://localhost:8788 to view the application

 ## Deploy
+1. Confirm that `public\js\config.js` is pointed to the remote backend
-1. Push this folder to GitHub.
+2. Push this folder to GitHub.
-2. Create a Cloudflare Pages project.
+3. Create a Cloudflare Pages project.
-3. Set "Build output directory" to `public`.
+4. Set "Build output directory" to `public`.
-4. Deploy.
+5. Deploy.